 - Tourism is one of Rwanda’s fastest growing industries.

-- Rwanda’s coffee ranks alongside that of Brazil, Ethiopia, Nicaragua, and Costa Rica.
+- Rwanda’s coffee ranks top of the world alongside that of Brazil, Ethiopia, Nicaragua, and Costa Rica.

 - Rwanda is GMT+2